 James K. Estabrook

 Jim Estabrook is a shareholder of the firm of Lindabury, McCormick, Estabrook & Cooper, P.C.
-He has devoted most of his thirty-seven years with the firm attending to the legal requirements of privately held businesses.
+He has devoted most of his forty years with the firm attending to the legal requirements of privately held businesses.
 Jim has developed several areas of emphasis including federal and state estate and gift taxation, ERISA and employee benefits law.

 Jim serves as general counsel for the firm to the Mechanical Contractors Association of New Jersey, Inc. and the Mechanical Contracting Industry Council of New Jersey.
 Through that role, Jim has served since 1982 as co-counsel to the Boards of Trustees of Pipefitters Local Union No. 274 Employee Benefit Funds, Steamfitters Local Union No. 475 Employee Benefit Funds, Plumbers Local Union No. 24 Employee Benefit Funds, and Plumbers and Pipefitters Local Union No. 9 Employee Benefit Funds.
 Most recently, he serves as co-counsel to the IBEW Local 486 Pension Fund of Baltimore, Maryland and IBEW Local 400 Employee Benefit Funds.